-We are pleased to present this corporate plan, which sets out how the Board and the Commission will implement our joint strategic plan in 2022-23.
-The corporate plan builds on our experience and early learnings of implementing the Disability Worker Regulation Scheme.
+We are pleased to present this corporate plan, which sets out how the Commission will implement the Board and Commission's joint strategic plan in 2023-24.
+This corporate plan builds on the foundations of the first three years of building and implementing the Disability Worker Regulation Scheme.

-It is the third year of regulatory activity for the Commission and the second year of taking registrations for the Board.
-We are therefore aware of many of the challenges and opportunities in front of us as we work to achieve our strategic outcomes.
+In this fourth year of delivering regulatory operations for the Commission and third year of registration for the Board, we are pleased to be driving a number of areas of important work to ensure the long-term sustainability of the Scheme.
+We are nevertheless also aware of many of the challenges ahead of us as we work to achieve our strategic outcomes.

-Whilst we continue the major and essential parts of the Board and Commission's work of registering workers, taking complaints and notifications, this plan highlights the activity to achieve our priorities over the next year.
-Commensurate with the stage of development of the Board and Commission, our strategic activities are focused on educating stakeholders, building community understanding of our roles, and developing our capacity to achieve a high quality and safe disability workforce in Victoria.
+Whilst we continue the essential parts of our work of taking complaints, receiving notifications and registering disability workers and practitioners, this plan highlights the key actions to achieve our priorities over the next year.
+In line with the stage of development of the Board and Commission, our strategic activities are focused on engaging with the disability community, ensuring stakeholders come to us with complaints and notifications, promotion of high standards for workers and developing our capacity to achieve a high quality and safe disability workforce in Victoria.

-Our key priorities for this financial year are to respond efficiently to the growing number of complaints and notifications regarding unsafe or poor-quality disability services.
+In particular we are looking at engaging with the disability community to: (1) further increase the number of complaints and notifications regarding unsafe or poor-quality disability services; and (2) grow the number of disability worker registrations in key parts of the sector.
 In identifying our key strategic actions and projects for the next financial year we have given urgency to those that have the biggest impact for our organisation as well as benefits to our stakeholders.

-We are aware of the difficulties that the COVID-19 pandemic has placed on our sector and its range of implications.
-We are committed to work closely with our stakeholders in the implementation of the scheme so that together we can make a realistic difference to people living with disability.
+We are aware of the difficulties that the shortage of workers has had on our sector and its range of implications.
+We are committed to work closely with our stakeholders in the implementation of the scheme so that together we can attract high-quality workers to the sector and make a real difference to people living with disability.

-The corporate plan does not provide detail on the 2023-24 actions as the Commission has only received budget allocation until June 2023.
+The corporate plan does not provide detail on the 2024-25 actions as the Commission has only received budget allocation until June 2024.
 We have limited our annual planning to known resources whilst we operate on the basis that for the following year we will receive a similar budget to this year, plus funding for some specific areas of work.
-In a way it is an ambitious corporate plan; however it is one we believe we can achieve.
+In a way it is an ambitious corporate plan; however, it is one we believe we can achieve.

-Dan Stubbs

-Commissioner

-Victorian Disability

-Worker Commission
+Dan Stubbs CommissionerVictorian Disability Worker Commission